 With the drillhole correlation tool, you can view and compare selected drillholes in a 2D view.
 You can then create interpretation tables in which you can assign and adjust intervals and create new intervals.
 Interpretation tables are like any other interval table in a project and can be used to create models.
 You can also save and export correlation set layouts and styles that can be exported and used in other Leapfrog Geo projects.

 This topic describes creating correlation sets and creating interpretation tables.
 It is divided into:

 - Selecting Collars

 - The Correlation Set Window

-- Navigating in the Correlation Set Window

 - Correlation Column Layouts

 - Managing Styles

 - Interpretation Tables

-- Assigning Lithologies

-- Modifying the Interpretation Table

 Selecting Collars